UN: Build on Islamic State chief’s death to thwart recruits

 “This must start with addressing the desperate situation in displacement camps and detention facilities across Syria and Iraq,” he said, stressing the humanitarian hardships of thousands of people, especially children with presumed family links to IS members “who through no fault of their own remain stranded in this precarious limbo, at a growing risk of further radicalization and recruitment.”

-According to a report by U.N. experts monitoring sanctions against IS and al-Qaida circulated this week, the overcrowded Al Hol camp in northeast Syria for alleged IS family members houses an estimated 60,000 people, two-thirds of them under the age of 12.
+According to a report by U.N. experts monitoring sanctions against IS and al-Qaida circulated this week, the overcrowded al-Hol camp in northeast Syria for alleged IS family members houses an estimated 60,000 people, two-thirds of them under the age of 12.
 The camp’s “foreigners annex” includes approximately 2,000 women and 7,000 children, it said.
 The experts said minors in the camp continue to be exposed to IS ideology.

+The experts said 10,000 IS detainees are currently in prisons run by the U.S.-backed, Kurdish-led Syrian Democratic Forces “including approximately 2,000 foreign terrorist fighters.”

 Voronkov, who presented the experts report to the Security Council, called the Jan.
 20 IS attack on a prison in Hassakeh in northeast Syria, which houses at least 3,000 IS detainees, the extremist group’s most significant actions since the fall of its self-declared caliphate in 2019.
-The U.S.-backed, Kurdish-led Syrian Democratic Forces, regained control after 10 days and hundreds of deaths.
+The Syrian Democratic Forces, regained control after 10 days and hundreds of deaths.

 “I was particularly disturbed,” the counterterrorism chief said, “by the group’s use of children as human shields during the intense fighting that occurred in and around the prison.”